 The American with Disabilities Act, published in 1990, legally recognized service dogs as “dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.”
 This is just a small list of the amazing tasks these dogs help their handler accomplish with their disability or impairment.

-There are a few different types of service dogs, each with a specific amount of training and federally protected rights.
+There are a few different types of assistance dogs, each with a specific amount of training and federally protected rights.

-- A Air Carrier Access Act (ACAA) applies both to service dogs and emotional support animals.
-The aim of the ACAA is to protect people with disabilities from discrimination while flying.
-Under this Act, people with a service dog receives extensive certified training to help an individual with tasks or activities that their disability limits or prevents them from doing on their own.
-Some of the most common types of service dogs are a seeing-eye dog and a mobility service dog.
+- Some of the most common types of service dogs are seeing-eye dogs and a mobility service dogs.
 These dogs help their owners safely navigate the world, thus they are allowed in public spaces under the Americans with Disabilities Act (ADA).
-Thanks to the Fair Housing Act, service dogs are also allowed in non-pet friendly housing so they can provide assistance to their owners.
-There are also other types of service dogs that receive training for special task forces, such as search and rescue dogs, police dogs, bomb sniffing dogs, and more.
+Thanks to the Fair Housing Act, service dogs are also allowed in non-pet friendly housing so they can provide assistance to their owners, and as a result of the Air Carrier Access Act, service dogs are also allowed in the cabin of planes when traveling with their handler.

 - A psychiatric service dog also receives specialized training and is a recognized service dog, but they help with unseen disabilities, such as anxiety, posttraumatic stress disorder, depression, etc. These service animals are trained to sense anxiety attacks, depressive episodes, self harming behavior or PTSD episodes and help support their owner through them.
 Just like other service dogs, psychiatric service dogs have public access rights and certain travel and housing privileges.
 For example, they are allowed on planes, in non-pet friendly housing, in public spaces, etc. They go anywhere their owner goes and are a legitimate service dog for people with a disability.